EricYu97/EricYu97.github.io/_pages/about.md

 My research experience and interests include Remote Sensing and Deep Learning especially:
-* AI Security in RS
-* Change Detection
+* Change Detection and Change Captioning
+* Remote Sensing for Mining Industry
+* Foundation Models
+* Multi-task Learning
+* Weakly Supervised Learning
 * Responsible AI
-* Multi-Target Domain Adaptation (MTDA)
-* Weakly-Supervised Learning
-* Foundation Models
-* AI4RS Applications in Mining Industries

 See more at the website of our team: [AI4RS](https://www.ai4rs.com/)